securitybunker/databunker/README.md

 Data Bunker Project is intended to ease the acceptance of GDPR and CCPA regulations while giving organizations an easy to implement API's, platform and secure Database.
 This will give all of us, the real data owners, control of our data, and allow us to know who is using our data, what is he doing with it and have the freedom to decide if we agree to that or not.

-This project, when deployed correctly, replaces all user personal records (PII) scattered in the organization's different internal databases and log files with a single user token generated and managed by the Data Bunker service.
+This project, when deployed correctly, replaces all the customer's personal records (PII) scattered in the organization's different internal databases and log files with a single, randomly generated token managed by the Data Bunker service.

 By deploying this project and moving all personal information to one place, you will comply with the following GDPR statement: *Personal data should be processed in a manner that ensures appropriate security and